MLP Linked Data User Guide

 In the IPUMS extract system

 - On the "Select Samples" screen, deselect the default samples and choose an appropriate 100% data file on the "USA full count" tab.
 Make two extracts: one for the initial census year and one for the terminal census year.

 - In selecting variables, be as parsimonious as possible.
 These can be very large files, posing potential problems for statistical software during merging.
 The preselected variables YEAR and HISTID must be included in your extract, as they constitute the unique identifier needed to merge the data onto the crosswalk file.

 - Use the "Select Cases" option with caution.
 You may otherwise lose cases that do not match the expected value in the adjoining census year, but which were linked by the algorithm based on a holistic assessment of personal and household characteristics.
-For example, we sometimes link individual cases in which age in the first census differs by more than the expected 10 years in the subsequent census.
+For example, we sometimes link individual cases in which age in the first census differs by more than the expected 10 or 20 years in the subsequent census.
 See the linking method for a description.

 If you intend to use a pre-existing data extract, ensure that you have the most recent version of the data by referring to the IPUMS USA revision history.
 Prospective users who are not familiar with the IPUMS data extract system can refer to these written instructions or video tutorials.

 On your desktop: General instructions